ImRaffy14/ImRaffy14/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=imraffy14&label=Profile%20views&color=0e75b6&style=flat" alt="imraffy14" /> </p>

-A passionate fourth-year BSIT major in Information Management student, currently honing my skills to become a future Full Stack Developer.
-Based in the Philippines, I'm on an exciting journey to merge my love for technology with my knack for innovation.
+A passionate BSIT graduate majoring in Information Management, now actively pursuing a career as a Full Stack Developer.
+Based in the Philippines, I'm driven to merge my love for technology with a strong commitment to innovation and continuous growth.

 * 🌍  I'm based in Philippines
-* 🖥️  See my portfolio at [ImRaffy.dev](http://v1.imraffydev.com) (This is outdated, I'm developing my new portfolio.)
+* 🖥️  See my portfolio at [ImRaffy.dev](http://imraffydev.com) (This is outdated, I'm developing my new portfolio.)
 * ✉️  You can contact me at [raffysolis123@gmail.com](mailto:raffysolis123@gmail.com)
 * 🧠  I'm learning MERN Stack